Southwest Line: Time for great projects

-The submerged bridge crane roject by Danisy-Martin (1895).
+The submerged bridge crane project by Danisy-Martin (1895).

 The transporter bridge project by Ferdinand Arnodin (1897).

 The cantilever viaduct project by Chemins de fer de l'Ouest (1900).

 The year 1883 marked a turning point in the history of the Southwest link: the inclusion of a railroad line from Pont-Audemer to Le Havre via Lillebonne and the crossing of the Great Normandy river upstream of Port-Jérôme in Table A of the Freycinet project, approved by the law of November 19, 1883, paved the way for in-depth studies.
 An initial proposal, drawn up by Cordier in 1886, advocated an underground crossing of the Seine through a single-track masonry tunnel.
 However, the difficulty of cutting through the unstable alluvial soil led to the rejection of this solution in 1888.

 This was only a temporary setback, however, as the last decade of the 19th century saw the emergence of several preliminary projects, spurred on by the mayor of Le Havre, Louis Brindeau: